By Eric Vandenbroeck and co-workers

 stone, however, by Bowyer and Waterton.
 They both had a fairly detailed, but ex

-force without corporate continuity and that Peat’s oath-taking did not imply
+continuity and that Peat’s oath-taking did not imply official recognition.

 The “English Langue”

-December, the Lieutenant, Vice-Chancellor, and magistral secretary demanded
+Lieutenant, Vice-Chancellor, and magistral secretary demanded that their names

-Order’s cross of Devotion since 1839.
-The would-be English knights had already
+Devotion since 1839.
+The would-be English knights had already held a meeting

 Calmer brains than